-When the vehicle is in danger of skidding, move selector lever to position "N".
+When the vehicle is in danger of skidding, declutch, or in case of an automatic transmission move selector lever to position "N".
 Try to keep the vehicle under control by corrective steering action.

 Road salts and chemicals can adversely affect braking efficiency.
 Increased pedal force may become necessary to produce the normal brake effect.
 We therefore recommend depressing the brake pedal repeatedly when traveling on saltstrewn roads at length.
 This can bring road salt impaired braking efficiency back to normal.
 A prerequisite is, however, that this is possible without endangering other drivers on the road.